-The Cheque and Credit Clearing Company is designated by HM Treasury as a Regulated Payment System in accordance with Part 5 of the Banking Reform Act 2013.
-As of 1 April 2015, the payment systems managed by the C&CCC are regulated by the Payment Systems Regulator (PSR).
+HM Treasury has designated Cheque and Credit as a regulated payment system for the purposes of Part 5 of the Financial Services (Banking Reform) Act 2013.
+This means that the Cheque, Credit and Image Clearing systems, managed by the C&CCC are regulated by the Payment Systems Regulator (PSR).

 The C&CCC continually monitors the regulatory landscape to ensure that its own legal and regulatory framework evolves accordingly.
 The C&CCC also responds to consultation papers issued by regulators and government agencies.
 A selection of these responses can be found in our Consultation Responses section.